Fight for the Future: SOPA and PIPA protests

 Fight for the Future was involved in the online protests against the Stop Online Piracy Act and PROTECT IP Act in January 2012.
 The group was involved in coordinating the action in which a number of websites displayed messages advocating against the proposed bills.
 Protests were based on concerns that the bills, intended to provide more robust responses to copyright infringement (also known as piracy) arising outside the United States, contained measures that could possibly infringe online freedom of speech, websites, and Internet communities.
 Protesters also argued that there were insufficient safeguards in place to protect sites based upon user-generated content.
 According to FFTF, more than 115,000 websites joined the Internet protest.
-Major sites like Mozilla, Wikipedia, Google, Reddit, Tumblr, and Craigslist blacked out much of their homepage and directed visitors to link through which they could contact lawmakers.
-In addition to the online protests, there were simultaneous physical demonstrations in several U.S. cities, including New York City, San Francisco and Seattle, and separately during December 2011 a mass boycott of then–supporter GoDaddy.
+Major sites like Mozilla, Wikipedia, Google, Reddit, Tumblr, and Craigslist blacked out much of their homepage and directed visitors to links through which they could contact lawmakers.
+In addition to the online protests, there were simultaneous physical demonstrations in several U.S. cities, including New York City, San Francisco and Seattle, and separately during December 2011 a mass boycott of then-supporter GoDaddy.

-Net Neutrality campaigns
+Net neutrality campaigns

 Fight for the Future created the Internet Defense League as a means of coordinating possible future protests, similar to the ones it helped organize in January 2012.
 The League was focused on the passage of net neutrality at the Federal Communications Commission (FCC).
 Working with Free Press and Demand Progress, FFTF launched the Battle for the Net to serve as the hub for the campaign.

 Internet Slowdown Day

 FFTF, together with Demand Progress, Engine Advocacy, and Free Press organized this Internet-wide protest on September 10, 2014, during which thousands of sites across the web displayed an alert with a symbolic 'loading' symbol to promote a call to action for users to push comments to the FCC, Congress, and the White House.
 The tool was credited with breaking a 1-day submission record of 780,000 comments to the FCC.
 On March 12, 2015, the FCC released the specific details of its new net neutrality rules, and on April 13, 2015, the final rule was published.

-Fight for the Future organized The Day of Action to Save Net Neutrality on July 12, 2017, to advocate for net neutrality in which over 50,000 websites and apps that supported net neutrality displayed the dreaded "spinning wheel" of a stalled connection and mimic what could happen if the FCC rolled back the rules.
+Fight for the Future organized the Day of Action to Save Net Neutrality on July 12, 2017, to advocate for net neutrality in which over 50,000 websites and apps that supported net neutrality displayed the dreaded "spinning wheel" of a stalled connection and mimic what could happen if the FCC rolled back the rules.
 The protest drove millions of phone calls, emails, tweets, faxes, and comments to Congress and the FCC.
-Major participants included: Twitter, Etsy, OkCupid, Vimeo, ACLU, Change.org, Greenpeace.
-Reddit, Netflix, Spotify, 4chan, Airbnb, Mozilla, OkCupid, Vimeo, Tinder, PornHub, Expedia, Imgur, and Yelp.
+Major participants included Twitter, Etsy, OkCupid, Vimeo, ACLU, Change.org, Greenpeace, Reddit, Netflix, Spotify, 4chan, Airbnb, Mozilla, Tinder, PornHub, Expedia, Imgur, and Yelp.